Welcome

 10:30 AM - 12:00 PMLetโ€™s Talk about Opposition in Adolescence through an African-Centered Lens: Changing the Way We See, Understand, and Relate to Adolescents in Our Lives!

-Opposition in adolescence has become synonymous with oppositional defiant disorder.
+This workshop will discuss the need for opposition to be seen on a continuum with healthy and constructive degrees of opposition as part of typical development at one end of the continuum and opposition as a disorder at the other end.
 This view of opposition as a disorder is limiting and puts adults in conflict with youth.
-This workshop will discuss the need for opposition to be seen on a continuum with healthy and constructive degrees of opposition as part of typical development at one end of the continuum and opposition as a disorder at the other end.

 Track: Youth Development